arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 title: Tuvdak's Gift
 ---

 Tuvdak's Gift is a lighthearted standalone adventure designed to be completed in one session.
-The adventure takes place in the citadel of **Bekebel**, beneath the shadow of the fiery mountain **Oro-oro-ponoro-poron**.
-Since Bekebel is inhabited only by kobolds, all the characters in this adventure should also be kobolds.
+The adventure takes place in **Bekebel Citadel**, beneath the shadow of the fiery mountain **Oro-oro-ponoro-poron**.
+Since **Bekebel** is inhabited only by kobolds, all the characters in this adventure should also be kobolds.

 For additional information about the setting of this adventure, see also:
 - [Oro-oro-ponoro-poron](../locations/oro-oro-ponoro-poron/index.md)